shriya22/first_version_indproj/finalversion.md

 ![](indproj/Picture6.png)

-I beleive that **locations of violations** is a good graph to get an understanding of the violations happening in various parts of Chicago and the darker dots tells us that violations are more frequent there.
+I believe that **locations of violations** is a good graph to get an understanding of the violations happening in various parts of Chicago and the darker dots tells us that violations are more frequent there.

 I think **top 10 addresses with maximum number of violations** is a good plot as well, which clearly shows us the addresses and its violations based on the intensity of the colour.
 But it might improve by changing the color to a single shade with different intensities, as we know it is better to use minimum colours.